 But what are universities in Sweden like?
 As you’d expect from a nation whose economy is driven by science and technology, the answer is very good!
 Five of its eight ranked institutions make the top 200 of the 2012/13 QS World University Rankings, led by Lund University and Uppsala University at 71 and 81.
 Beyond the ranked institutions, the Karolinska Institute, a specialist medical school, and the Stockholm School of Economics are both highly regarded in their fields.

-Studying at master’s or PhD level?
+Studying a master’s or PhD?
 Read our graduate-level guide to Sweden >

 Explore some of Sweden's top cities for students...

 Home to nearly a quarter of Sweden’s population, Stockholm is very much the country’s beating heart.
 Universities in Sweden include many of the nation’s most prestigious institutions, including the Royal Institute of Technology (142), Stockholm University (ranked 171) and the Karolinska Institute.

 A large student and immigrant population make this famously attractive city a vibrant and cosmopolitan place.
 It isn’t, however, famous for its nightlife – partially due to it being rather pricey – but if you’re into a more chilled out way of life, that isn’t necessarily a bad thing…

 Lund is a small city, which dates back to the 10th century, and is known as something of a hub for high-tech companies.
 The city’s position at the southern tip of Sweden means that it offers plenty of opportunities for travel, but, if you find yourself in Lund, it will only be for one reason: its university.

 Universities in Lund include the second oldest university in Sweden, Lund University, which is also the country’s highest ranking institution.
 If you choose to study here, don’t expect a crazy nightlife – though there are plenty of bars around to cater for the large student population.